Mama June Ready To Go To Hollywood: Plans To Become The ‘Next Melissa McCarthy’

 “Watch out Melissa McCarthy, because Mama June Shannon is coming for your roles!”

 Already some fans are warning Melissa McCarthy, tongue-in-cheek, to watch out, because Mama June could soon be competing for her roles.
-But observers admit that Mama June still has a lot to learn before she can compete at McCarthy’s level.
+However, observers admit that Mama June still has a lot to learn before she can compete at McCarthy’s level.

 Regardless, Mama June isn’t merely dreaming about a Hollywood career.
-According to the sources, despite being a small town Georgia girl, Mama June is not intimidated by the bright lights and glamour of Tinseltown.
+According to the sources, despite being a small town Georgia girl, Mama June is not intimidated by the bright lights and glamor of Tinseltown.
 She is already making efforts to realize her ambition.

 “She’s already met with a couple of agents and is seriously thinking about relocating to Hollywood at some point in the near future.”